Skip to main content

 Intermediate

-These rules are grounded in the principle that a genuinely promote health and prevent disease, a standard that requires a nuanced understanding of human physiology.
+These rules are grounded in the principle that a wellness program must genuinely promote health and prevent disease, a standard that requires a nuanced understanding of human physiology.
 A program that applies uniform standards and incentives to a workforce with diverse health profiles may inadvertently create barriers for the very people it should be helping, particularly those managing endocrine-related disabilities.

 The core of the ADA’s influence lies in its definition of “voluntary.”
 For a program that includes medical examinations (like a blood draw for a lipid panel) or disability-related inquiries (like a health risk assessment), participation cannot be coerced.
 The EEOC has clarified that the use of financial incentives must be carefully managed.